operate-first/continuous-deployment/docs/give_argocd_access_to_your_project.md

 # Give ArgoCD access to your project

-ArgoCD uses an SA named `argocd-manager` to deploy resources to another cluster/namespace.
+ArgoCD uses an SA (Service Account) named `argocd-manager` to deploy resources to another cluster/namespace.
 These SAs need access to the resources it will be deploying, this is done via roles and rolebindings.

 In your namespace, you will need to deploy a rolebinding like the one below: